goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/10-entity-aware-transformers-for-eneity-search.md

 The model incorporates entity embeddings into a point wise document approach.
 They combine e-bert with mono-bert and predicts retrieval score for a query document pair each represented by a sequnce of words and entities.
+The model takes as input concatenation of query token and the document tokens where the tokens are either bert wordpiece tokens or entity token.

 - entity enriched bert
   - it accepts its native word pieces
-  - to incorporate enetity embeddings into bert, they need to align eneity vectors with word piece vectors
+  - to incorporate enetity embeddings into bert, they need to align entity vectors with word piece vectors
     - following [37 e-bert]
     - linear transformation of entity vectors to bert like vectors
-  - the aligned vectors are fed to the bert when an eneity is mentioned in the input text
+  - the aligned vectors are fed to the bert when an entity is mentioned in the input text
-  - the enetities are obtained with annotating text with entity
+  - the entities are obtained with annotating text with entity

 - retrieval
   - based on monobert